 Catheter Ablation for Atrial Fibrillation

-In this procedure thin, flexible wires are inserted into a vein in the groin and threaded up through the vein and into the heart.
+Thin, flexible wires called catheters are inserted into a vein, typically in the groin or neck, and threaded up into the heart.
 There is an electrode at the tip of the wires.
 The electrode sends out radio waves that create heat.
 This heat destroys the heart tissue that causes atrial fibrillation or the heart tissue that keeps it happening.
 Another option is to use freezing cold to destroy the heart tissue.

-View a slideshow of pulmonary vein or focal ablation to see how the heart's electrical system works, how atrial fibrillation happens, and how pulmonary vein or focal ablation is performed.
+View a slideshow of catheter ablation to see how the heart's electrical system works, how atrial fibrillation happens, and how ablation is done.

-Nodal catheter ablation, also known as AV node ablation, can control symptoms of atrial fibrillation when the cause cannot be stopped.
-You may need AV node ablation if targeted or pulmonary vein ablation did not stop your atrial fibrillation, or if these procedures will not help you.
+AV node ablation is a slightly different type of ablation procedure for atrial fibrillation.
+AV node ablation can control symptoms of atrial fibrillation in some people.
+It might be right for you if medicine has not worked, catheter ablation did not stop your atrial fibrillation, or you cannot have catheter ablation.
 With AV node ablation, the entire atrioventricular (AV) node is destroyed.
 After the AV node is destroyed, it can no longer send impulses to the lower chambers of the heart (ventricles).
 This controls atrial fibrillation symptoms.

 View a slideshow of AV node ablation to see how the heart's electrical system works, how atrial fibrillation happens, and how AV node ablation is performed.